-You hit many of your sales and fulfillment targets.
+You hit many of your sales and fulfillment targets this peak season.
 In other areas, you wish you could have been more efficient or effective.

 Now’s the time to take a hard look at which peak omnichannel operations went well and which fell short of goals.
 By carefully analyzing peak data now, you can capture lessons learned and apply them to optimizing next year’s peak performance.